RAM Prices Hit $550 Q2 2026 | IT Asset Recovery Timing

 DDR5 Price Progression

-The global memory shortage that began in 2024 has escalated into a full-blown supply crisis affecting enterprise IT budgets across industries.
-DDR5 32GB memory kits that sold for $95 in mid-2025 now command $400-450 in early 2026, with analysts projecting Q2 2026 peak prices reaching $550-600 per kit—a 478% increase in just 12 months.
+The global memory shortage that began in 2024 has become a supply crisis affecting enterprise IT budgets.
+DDR5 32GB memory kits that sold for $95 in mid-2025 now command $400-450 in early 2026, with analysts projecting Q2 2026 peak prices reaching $550-600 per kit—a 478% increase in 12 months.

 Creating Urgent Budget Decisions for IT Leaders